privateprep/coding-space-website/src/pages/programs/experience-level.md

         textColor: "#264548"
         heading: "Students will:"
         mdContent: >-
-          * Build web applications in JavaScript using APIs and databases
+          * Build web applications in JavaScript

-          * Create games and programs in Python
+          * Create programs in Python

           * Solve complex problems using algorithms and object-oriented programming

           * Use AI tools to extend and enhance their own projects
     rightComponent:
       - type: textOnly
         textAlign: left